 - Saves: Henrik Lundqvist (23,509)

 The Rangers are owned by Madison Square Garden.
 The chairman is James Dolan.

-The Rangers haven’t had a captain since they traded away Ryan McDonagh in 2018.
+Jacob Trouba is the captain of the Rangers, a position he assumed in August 2022.
+Prior to Trouba, the Rangers hadn’t had a captain since they traded away Ryan McDonagh in 2018.
 McDonagh joins an expansive list of past captains that includes Ryan Callahan, Chris Drury, Jaromir Jagr, Brian Leetch, Mark Messier, and Barry Beck.

-The average price of Rangers tickets is $158.
-If you’re looking for cheap tickets, some tickets are as cheap as $25.
+The average price of Rangers tickets is $149.
+If you’re looking for cheap tickets, some go for as low as $28.

 The Rangers have won the Stanley Cup four times in 1928, 1933, 1940, and 1994.